-Since association is quite common in asset tracking use cases, I’ll be featuring that use case as the underlying example in this post.
+Since association is quite common in asset tracking Applications, I’ll be featuring that Applications as the underlying example in this post.

 1. Manual, One-Time Association

-The vast majority of use cases will fall into this category, in which there’s some manual effort required to associate one or more sensors to a given thing, but this association only needs to be performed once.
+The vast majority of Applications will fall into this category, in which there’s some manual effort required to associate one or more sensors to a given thing, but this association only needs to be performed once.

 An example of this can be found in the smart boating solution we’ve built for Siren Marine.
 Siren Marine provides the MTC device to boat owners which allows them to track their boat’s position and monitor bilge level, high water, and engines.
 When customers sign up to a subscription for Siren Marine, they’re able link the MTC device to their account by manually entering the serial number of the device, thus associating it to their boat.